 I’ve made a decision not to fly through the airport for a while to allow for these issues to be resolved and for facilities to be fully operational.
 There are more cons than pros in this Istanbul Airport review.
 But an airport’s primary concern is safety and thankfully there appears to be no issue in this respect.

-Berlin’s new Brandenburg airport was scheduled to open in 2012 but still remains closed.
+Berlin’s new Brandenburg airport was scheduled to open in 2012 but only opened in October 2020.
 So a pat on the back is due to the Turkish authorities for building Europe’s largest airport with only a few months delay in the commencement of operations.

 Have you travelled through the new Istanbul Airport?
 What are your thoughts?
 I’d love to hear them below.